cpprev/DNS-server/README.md

     - [DOING] Create DNS client (add multithreading feature to spam server)

+    - [DOING] Handle some more record types

     - [] Add "threads" parameter in config to add optional multithreading (on top of epoll)

     - [] Add dig tests

-    - [] More than one question in request/answer

-    - [] Handle some more record types

     - [] Handle wildcard records